DiveGearAdvice.comUpdated April 2026

 What gradient factors mean: GF Low (typically 30-40) controls deep stop behaviour.
 GF High (typically 70-85) controls final ascent and NDL limits.
 Lower numbers = more conservative.

-UK recommendations: Cold water, physical exertion, and fatigue all increase DCS risk.
-Many UK divers run more conservative settings than tropical defaults.
+Recommendations: Cold water, physical exertion, and fatigue all increase DCS risk.
+Many cold water divers run more conservative settings than tropical defaults.

 Personal factors: Age, fitness, hydration, and previous DCS incidents all affect individual risk.
 Adjust conservatism accordingly.

-For UK divers, certain features matter more than others.
+For cold water divers, certain features matter more than others.

-Essential for UK: - Clear display readable in low visibility - User-replaceable battery (or excellent battery life) - Conservative algorithm option - Nitrox capability
+Essential for cold water: - Clear display readable in low visibility - User-replaceable battery (or excellent battery life) - Conservative algorithm option - Nitrox capability

 Nice to have: - Digital compass - Air integration - Multiple gas support - Colour display

-Buy a dive computer early in your UK diving career.
-Entry-level models (around £200-250) immediately improve safety and bottom time.
-Learn tables for backup knowledge, but dive with a computer.
+Buy a dive computer early in your diving career.
+Even a £160 entry-level model immediately improves safety and gives you 20-40% more bottom time than tables.
+Learn tables for the theory and as backup knowledge, but dive with a computer.

-Take our quiz to find the right computer for your UK diving style.
+Take our quiz to find the right computer for your cold water diving style, or check our dive computer buying guide for specific recommendations.

 Products Mentioned in This Guide